2012 Delhi gang rape and murder: Victims

-Jyoti Singh was born in Delhi on 10 May 1990, the eldest of three children and the only daughter of family which belongs to a high Brahmin caste but are lower middle class in terms of income.
+Jyoti Singh was born in Delhi on 10 May 1990, the eldest of three children and the only daughter of a lower-middle-class family.
 Her parents hailed from a small village in Ballia district of Uttar Pradesh.
-While Jyoti's mother is a home-maker, her father worked double shifts (two jobs) to support his family and send his children to good schools.
+While Jyoti's mother is a homemaker, her father worked double shifts (two jobs) to support his family and send his children to good schools.
 In an interview, he related that as a youth, he had dreamed of becoming a schoolteacher, but his family could not afford to support his education beyond high school.
-"When I left school 30 years ago, I vowed to never deny my children any education, so sending them to school was fulfilling my own desire for knowledge."
-He said : "It never entered our hearts to ever discriminate.
+After moving to Delhi, he worked at a pressure cooker factory, as a security guard and eventually a luggage loader.
+He said, "when I left [his village] 30 years ago, I vowed never deny my children so sending them to school was fulfilling my desire for knowledge."
+He said, "It never entered our hearts to ever discriminate.
 How could I be happy if my son is happy and my daughter isn't?
 And it was impossible to refuse a little girl who loved going to school."

+Jyoti Singh graduated in physiotherapy from the Sai Institute of Paramedical & Allied Sciences in Dehradun, and had just applied for an intern's position at St Stephen's Hospital in Delhi.
+She lived in Delhi and only sometimes visited her family's ancestral village.

-In compliance with Indian law, the real name of the victim was initially not released to the media, so pseudonyms were used for her by various media houses instead, including Jagruti ("awareness"), Amanat ("treasure"), Nirbhaya ("fearless one"), Damini ("lightning", after the 1993 Hindi film) and Delhi braveheart.
+In compliance with Indian law, the real name of the victim was initially not released to the media, so pseudonyms were used for her by various media houses instead, including Jagruti (awareness), Amanat (treasure), Nirbhaya (fearless one), Damini (lightning, after the hit 1993 Hindi film) and Delhi braveheart.